1.IMPORTANT INFORMATION AND WHO WE ARE

-This privacy notice aims to give you information on how FLIGHT DELAY PAY collects and processes your personal data through your use of this website, including any data you may provide through this website when you ask us to help with your claim.
+This privacy notice aims to give you information on how APSL collects and processes your personal data through your use of this website, including any data you may provide through this website when you ask us to help with your claim.

 This website is not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Paul Davidson of APSL is the controller and responsible for your personal data.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise (your legal rights), please contact the data privacy manager using the details set out below.

 Our full details are: Air Passenger Solicitors Limited